News Examples Documentation Download Buy Forum Contact

 such a setup allows flares only shown when looking at the flare origin.

-• alphamap="0.5|1|0|1" results in an alpha of 0 when looking directly into the flare origin
+• alphamap="0.5|1|0|1" results in an alpha of 0 when looking close to the flare origin

 such a setup allows flares only shown when looking away from the flare origin.